gbouchar/ninjin.github.io/contact.md

 appreciated.

-In the case that you want to have a secure channel of communication, please send your message as an e-mail attachment encrypted using my public [Pretty Good Privacy (PGP) key][pgp_key].
+In the case that you want to have a secure channel of communication, please send your message as an e-mail attachment encrypted using [my public Pretty Good Privacy (PGP) key][pgp_key].
 Also, make sure that you attach your own public key along with your message so that we can save a round-trip.

-[pgp_key]: pontus_stenetorp.pub
+[pgp_key]: pontus_stenetorp.pub.txt

 ## University of Tokyo (UT) ##